We can act as a professional deputy for a vulnerable person who has lost mental capacity, and has no family able to take on the role.

 - paying any debts that may have arisen

-- dealing with their property, making sure it was insured and secure, repairs are undertaken and ultimately overseeing the sale
+- dealing with their property, making sure it is insured and secure, repairs are undertaken and ultimately overseeing the sale

 - ensuring that they receive all benefits that they are entitled to